When one person’s actions – intentional or unintentional – cause another person’s death, the decedent’s survivors may be

 When a loved one dies, families need time to recover.
 They may feel they’re emotionally unprepared to pursue legal action against another party or to appear in court.
-But an experienced attorney knows how to effectively pursue wrongful death cases – both outside and inside the courtroom, in order to alleviate a family’s stress and worry.
+But an experienced Tennessee wrongful death attorney knows how to effectively pursue wrongful death cases – both outside and inside the courtroom, in order to alleviate a family’s stress and worry.

 If your loved one died because of another party’s actions, we may be able to help you.
 We’ve pursued justice for many Tennessee Valley families, working tirelessly to ensure the best possible outcome for their case.
 To schedule a no-obligation consultation with a wrongful death attorney, call us today at (931) 962-1044.